ihji/sbt-antlr4/README.md

 # sbt-antlr4

-This plugin provides an ability to run antlr4 when compiling in sbt 0.13.
+This plugin provides an ability to run antlr4 when compiling in sbt 1.0.x and 0.13.x.

 ## How to use

 Put your .g4 files in `src/main/antlr4` directory and make `project/sbt-antlr4.sbt` file with the following contents:

+    // sbt 1.0.x
+    addSbtPlugin("com.simplytyped" % "sbt-antlr4" % "0.8.0")

+    // sbt 0.13.x
     addSbtPlugin("com.simplytyped" % "sbt-antlr4" % "0.7.12")

-And, add `antlr4Settings` to your `build.sbt` file.
+And, enable the plugin in your `build.sbt` file.

+    // sbt 1.0.x
+    enablePlugins(Antlr4Plugin)

+    // sbt 0.13.x
     antlr4Settings

 ## Settings

-`-package` option can be given by the following setting:
+`-package` option can be defined by the following setting:

     antlr4PackageName in Antlr4 := Some("com.simplytyped")